Blackmagic Resolve Micro Color Panel

 Primary Settings Controls

-Luminance of highlights, shadows, and in-betweens
+Luminance of highlights, shadows and intermediate tones

-Details of the middle tones
+Details of the intermediate tones

-Color Enhancement
+Color enhancement

-Shadows and Lights
+Shadows and lights

 Saturation

 This knob allows you to adjust the overall saturation of the image.
 The higher the values, the more intense the colors, while at a lower value, the color decreases.
 Even if its value is zero, a grayscale image would be achieved.
-By combining this setting with contrast and pivot, it is possible to produce a black and white image.
+By combining this adjustment with contrast and pivot, it is possible to produce a black and white image.

 Nuance